German as a foreign and second language (Master)

 About the degree program

 On the Master's degree course in German as a foreign and second language, you can expect a sound education to become a future GFL teacher - theory-based, practice-oriented and empirically oriented.
-You will deal intensively with current theories and models of second and foreign language acquisition and learn about modern methods of teaching German, including the targeted use of digital tools such as AI applications or iPads.
+You will deal intensively with current theories and models of second and foreign language acquisition and learn about modern methods of teaching German, including the considered use of digital media and innovative technologies such as AI applications.
+You will also reflect on the opportunities and challenges of artificial intelligence in language teaching - for example with regard to individualized learning, language level diagnostics, automated feedback and the critical and responsible use of AI-generated content.

-As part of a supervised teaching placement at schools and educational institutions in Kassel, you will gain your own teaching experience, which you will reflect on in small groups and classify academically.
+As part of a supervised teaching placement at schools and educational institutions in Kassel, you will gain your own teaching experience, which you will reflect on in small groups and classify scientifically.
 The focus is on your professional development: you will train didactic and methodological skills, develop your teaching personality and acquire the ability to plan, implement and evaluate teaching and research projects independently.
+Digital and AI-supported teaching and learning formats can also be tested in practice and scientifically examined.

 The Kassel Master's degree course in German as a Foreign and Second Language combines theory, research and practice in a special way.
 It trains teachers who are able to critically assess current developments in teaching and learning research and transfer innovative didactic approaches to diverse learning contexts.
 The focus is on the professional handling of cultural diversity as well as the promotion of a reflective teacher personality.

-The Master's degree program begins in the winter semester, lasts four semesters and is open to national and international applicants with relevant prior knowledge of linguistics and education.
+The Master's degree program begins in the winter semester, lasts four semesters and is open to national and international applicants with relevant previous knowledge of linguistics and education.

 The Master's degree in "German as a Foreign and Second Language" opens up a wide range of career prospects in Germany and abroad.
 Possible fields of work include